apache/jena-site/content/documentation/rdf/datasets.md

 Title: In-memory, trasnactional Dataset

-The in-memory, transactional dataset provides a dataset with full ACID transaction semanticms, including abort.
+The in-memory, transactional dataset provides a dataset with full ACID transactext-modetion semanticms, including abort.
 It provides for multiple readers and a writer concurrently together with full snapshot isolation of the dataset.
 Readers see an unchanging, consistent dataset where aggregate operations return stable results.

 First introduced in Jena version 3.0.1 as a beta, then in 3.1.0.

-During the beta phase, please log any issues with [Apache Jena JIRA|https://issues.apache.org/jira/issues/?jql=project%20%3D%20JENA%20ORDER%20BY%20key%20DESC%2C%20priority%20DESC].
+During the beta phase, please log any issues with [Apache Jena JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20JENA%20ORDER%20BY%20key%20DESC%2C%20priority%20DESC0.

-## API
+### API use

 A new instance of the class is obtained by a call to `DatasetFactory.createTxnMem()`: